CMPS-6100/lab-09-template/lab-10.md

 then send it to the server.
 At this point the client will wait for the server's response.

+> **Note:** The client must remove any trailing new line characters from the
+> end of the message before sending it to the server.
+This will be important
+> uniform implementations so that in the next lab, when you implement a
+> server that can accept multiple clients, you can connect your client
+> to your peers' servers and vice-verse.

 The server will print the client's message to the screen in the format:

 `username: user's message`